martinjvickers/fixed_length_trimmer/README.md

 *  Currently, it simply takes N bases starting from the left.
 I may add more functionality for flexible trimming in the future.
 *  No matter what is in the third line of a read, it always simply displays a `+`.
 This is a property of the SeqAn library.

-##Building from source (assuming you have cloned this library and the seqan library in the same directory along with ensuring you have all the dependancies that SeqAn relies upon)
+##Building from source

+This assumes you have cloned this library and the seqan library in the same directory along with ensuring you have all the dependancies that SeqAn relies upon)

     cd fixed_length_trimmer
     cmake ../fixed_length_trimmer -DCMAKE_MODULE_PATH=../seqan/util/cmake -DSEQAN_INCLUDE_PATH=../seqan/include -DCMAKE_CXX_FLAGS=-std=c++11 -DCMAKE_BUILD_TYPE=Release
     make

 ##usage
-    ```
     #to keep only the first 21 bases of each read.
 If a read is less than 21 bases, that read is discarded.
     ./fixed_len_trim -i inputfile.fq.gz -o output.fq -l 21
-    ```